Last updated on 9/4/2020

 Establish the practice of gratitude by consciously reminding yourself of the positive experiences in your life.
 End each week by reflecting upon and visualizing its best parts.
 Recall moments of gratitude associated with ordinary (e.g., waking up in the morning) as well as extraordinary (e.g., winning an award) events.
 Also reflect upon your personal attributes and the valued people in your life.

-- Don’t hurry through this exercise as if it were just superficial list.
-Take time to reflect on the feelings associated with each item and elaborate on its significance.
+- Don’t rush through this exercise as if it were just a superficial list.
+Reflect on the feelings associated with each item and elaborate on its significance.

 - Don’t just go through the motions; make a conscious decision to become happier and more grateful.

-Counting one’s blessings is a mental strategy that has been shown in clinical studies to be positively related to subjective well-being and positive affect (the experience of positive emotion).
-When compared to control groups that focused on either daily hassles or social comparisons of themselves to others, individuals who focused on gratitude demonstrated less negativity, higher levels of optimism and life satisfaction, better sleep quality, and greater connectedness to others.
-The results of these studies suggest that a conscious focus on blessings may provide important emotional and interpersonal benefits.
+Clinical studies have shown practicing gratitude is associated with higher levels of subjective well-being and positive emotions.
+Compared to control groups, individuals who focus on gratitude demonstrate less negativity, higher levels of optimism and life satisfaction, better sleep quality, stronger immune systems, and greater connectedness to others.
+These results suggest that a conscious focus on gratitude can provide important emotional and interpersonal benefits.

 - Create a Word document on your computer or notepad.

-- Download a mobile phone app (Gratitude 365, Attitudes of Gratitude Journal)
+- Download a mobile phone app (365 Gratitude, Bliss, Gratitude Garden, Happyfeed)